Informo/specs/content/information-distribution/source.md

 treatment principle mentioned in the previous paragraph.

 {{% notice tip %}}
-If a trust authority certifying the source or subsource that's chaning its Matrix user as trustworthy deems it necessary, it can also add the source's (or sub-source's) previous user to its blacklist, as documented [in the related section]({{< ref "/trust-management/trust-authority#blacklisting" >}}).
+If a trust authority certifying the source or subsource that's changing its Matrix user as trustworthy deems it necessary, it can also add the source's (or sub-source's) previous user to its blacklist, as documented [in the related section]({{< ref "/trust-management/trust-authority#blacklisting" >}}).